-Positional vertigo (short for benign paroxysmal positional vertigo or BPPV), is the most common condition that has vertigo as a symptom.
+Positional vertigo (short for benign paroxysmal positional vertigo or BPPV), is the most common condition that brings vertigo.
 Vertigo is a false sensation of movement (often a spinning sensation) that can result in nausea, vomiting, and even falls.
 Let’s look at 7 facts about positional vertigo that you may find interesting.
 Then we will consider a natural way to find relief that is providing hope to many people who deal with this common condition.

 Positional vertigo is the most common culprit when a person wakes up with vertigo first thing in the morning.
-So if you have ever had the room spinning from the second you opened your eyes, positional vertigo is a likely diagnosis.
+So if you feel your room spinning from the second you open your eyes, positional vertigo is a likely diagnosis.

-If you were to spin in a circle for a few seconds and then suddenly stop, that could cause vertigo for just about anyone.
-But if you have vertigo more than a few times per year with no discernable cause, BPPV is the most common option.
+If you were to spin in a circle for a few seconds and then suddenly stop, that could cause vertigo.
+But if you have vertigo more than a few times per year with no cause, it can be BPPV.
 However, there are also some inner ear and neurological conditions that can cause vertigo to recur, so it is best not to self-diagnose based on something you’ve read online.

 This is especially true if both ears are affected.
 But even if just one ear is dealing with positional vertigo, you’re at a higher risk for falls, so be sure to seek care for recurring vertigo before an injury takes place.